Tropical Amplitudes: Tropical geometry

-The moduli space of all genus $g$, $n$-punctured tropical graphs is the space obtained from gluing all these cones together.
-The existence of such an object is still an open issue in mathematics, as everybody do not agree on the definition of tropical graph.
-However we will argue that the moduli space of tropical graphs, or {tropical moduli space} introduced in \cite{Brannetti:2009,Caporaso:2010} denoted $\Mt$ is natural in the framework to study the point-like limit of string theory amplitudes.
-Therefore we shall focus on this space from now on.

-Let us start this discussion with the moduli space of genus $0$ tropical curves, $\Mtgn0n$.
-It is a well defined space that has the peculiar property of being itself a tropical variety (actually a tropical orbifold) of dimension $n-3$ \cite{Mikhalkin:2006a,Mikhalkin:2007}.
-Because of the stability condition \eqref{e:stabcond} one should start with $n=3$.
-The space $\Mtgn03$ contains only one graph with no modulus (no inner length): the 3-pointed tropical curve.
-Hence $\Mtgn03$ is just a one point set.
-The space $\cM_{0,4}$ has more structure; it has the structure of the three-punctured tropical curve and contains combinatorially distinct graphs which have at most one inner length, as shown below in figure \ref{fig:m04}.
+The tropical moduli space of all genus $g$, $n$-punctured graphs is defined by gluing all these cones together \cite{Brannetti:2009,Caporaso:2010}, we denote it $\Mt$.
+In physical terms, this definition is that of the moduli space of Feynman or worldline graphs including graphs with counter-terms.
+We reproduce a few examples below, and start with $\Mtgn0n$.
+These latter spaces are themselves tropical varieties (actually, tropical orbifolds), of dimension $(n-3)$ \cite{Mikhalkin:2006a,Mikhalkin:2007}.
+Because of the stability condition \eqref{e:stabcond}, the smallest allowed value of $n$ is $n=3$.
+The space $\Mtgn03$ contains only one graph with no modulus (no inner length): the three-punctured tropical curve.
+The space $\Mtgn04$ has more structure; it is isomorphic to the three-punctured tropical curve and contains combinatorially distinct graphs which have at most one inner length, as shown below in figure \ref{fig:m04}.

-The space $\cM^\trop_{0,5}$ has an even richer structure.
-It is a two dimensional complex, and it can be embedded in $\IR^3$.
-It is represented below in figure \ref{fig:M05trop}.
-Each of the fifteen faces of the complex is a two dimensional quadrant isomorphic to $\IR_+^2$.
-The coordinates $(X,Y)$ on the facet are the two proper times of of the 15 combinatorially distinct graphs made of trivalent vertices.
-There are 10 rays, these are the number of distinct graphs with one trivalent and one four-valent vertex, they are labeled by a couple of indices which are the external legs attached to the trivalent vertex.